docker/docs/ee/ucp/admin/install/system-requirements.md

 * 8GB of RAM for manager nodes
 * 4GB of RAM for worker nodes
-* 4GiB of free disk space for the root partition for manager nodes
+* 4GiB of free disk space for the root partition for manager nodes.
+Note if `/var` is on a seperate partition, 4GiB of free disk space will be required for that parition.
-* 500MiB of free disk space for the root partition for worker nodes
+* 500MiB of free disk space for the root partition for worker nodes.
+Note if `/var` is on a seperate partition, 500MiB of free disk space will be required for that parition.

 ### Recommended production requirements